AiSingularity/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 2. Read the following paragraph and provide a concise summary of the key points…
     - Aspect Tested:
+        - Coverage of key facts and date:
+        The input paragraph is te first paragraph in https://en.wikipedia.org/wiki/Turing_test.
+The summary covers the key dates and basic facts from the original paragraph.
         <img src="images/Activity_1-2.jpg" width="50%"/>
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
     - Aspect Tested: